-Drawing on critical data studies, we investigate the social consequences of this infrastructural turn in governance.
+Drawing on the emerging interdisciplinary field of critical data studies (CDS), we investigate the social consequences of this infrastructural turn in governance.
 Specifically, we examine how Regulatory Data Infrastructures produce infrastructural inequalities.
-We introduce the working concept of infrastructural inequalities to capture the discriminatory and exclusionary effects that arise from the materiality and infrastructural arrangements of of data infrastructures that are powerful enough to re-shape democracy.
-We operationalise this approach through two comparative case studies that examine different RDI assemblages - biometric border control and health databases - across distinct geographical contexts, Europe and India.
-These cases were selected to illuminate how similar infrastructural logics operate across healthcare and security domains, and how inequalities manifest in each setting.
+We introduce the working concept of infrastructural inequalities to capture the discriminatory and exclusionary effects that arise from the materiality and infrastructural arrangements of data infrastructures that are powerful enough to re-shape democracy.
+We operationalise this approach through two illustrative case studies selected through theoretical sampling to illuminate how similar infrastructural logics operate across healthcare and security domains, and how inequalities manifest in each setting.

-Across both cases, we identify recurring mechanisms that exacerbate inequality, including crimmigration, limited possibilities for opting out and redress, scope creep, data standardisation, and data poverty.
+Across both cases, we identify recurring mechanisms that exacerbate inequality, including crimmigration (REF), limited possibilities for opting out and redress, scope creep, data standardisation, and data poverty (REF).
 Comparing the EU’s interoperable biometric border infrastructures with India’s ABDM health data infrastructure shows two distinct but related modes of infrastructural inequality—hyper-legibility and uneven legibility—each sustained by recurring mechanisms such as scope creep via interoperability, standardisation around an “ideal” data subject, constrained redress under diffuse accountability, and the recursive persistence of classifications over time.

 With this article, we contribute to the growing interdisciplinary literature on infrastructural inequalities and algorithmic discrimination by identifying the mechanisms and elements through which RDIs risk exacerbating inequality.
-We extend algorithmic bias debates by relocating inequality at the infrastructural level (standards, interoperability, institutional fragmentation), expanding the scholarship on algorithmic discrimination and digital exclusion.
-Likewise, we contribute to the scholarship on digital governance and digital public infrastructures, by identifying the mechanisms that produce structural inequalities through infrastructural choices.
+We extend algorithmic bias debates (2-3 REF) by relocating inequality from the software to the infrastructural level (standards, interoperability, institutional fragmentation).
+Likewise, we contribute to the scholarship on digital governance and digital public infrastructures (2-3 REF), by identifying the mechanisms that produce structural inequalities through infrastructural choices.

 The article proceeds as follows.
 We first develop our theoretical framework, drawing on work in critical data studies and infrastructure studies.
 Then, we outline our research design, which treats research itself as an assemblage of knowledges, actors, and practices.
-We apply this framework to present the two case studies, biometric border control systems in Europe and health data infrastructures in India.
+We then apply our framework to the analysis of the case studies.
 In the concluding sections, we discuss the implications of infrastructural inequalities for data protection, accountability, and democratic governance.

 Theoretical Background: Unveiling Infrastructural Inequalities